So is sucralose bad for you or is all the negative hype around it nothing to worry about…

 Sucralose Can Srew Up Your Gut

 Your gut health plays a major role in keeping excess weight off you as well as the strength of your metabolism.
 Studies have found an unhealthy gut has been linked to metabolic syndrome (25).
 This means your metabolism isn’t efficiently able to burn off calories and fat for fuel.
-This is precisely why I recommend taking a gut boosting digestive aid like Athletic Greens daily.

 Like said earlier your body isn’t supposed to be able to digest a sweetener like sucralose which is why it doesn’t contain any calories.
 And it’s true that you can’t metabolize artificial sweeteners because you lack the enzymes needed.
 But there are bacteria in your gut that might be able to metabolize sucralose which could lead to negatively impacted gut health (26).